Skip to content

 The third characteristic is that the stocks are poised for growth with a clear catalyst in the making.
 Take a junior mining company that is building a new gold project.
 Construction is expensive and it can’t make any income until after it is built, but once the mine is finished, then the valuation and investment case for that company completely changes.

-Investors always slap large discounts on these types of companies, but these often melt away once they have delivered and are generating income.
+Investors often put large discounts on these types of companies, but these can melt away once they have delivered and are generating income.
 Many investors look for companies that are set to reach key milestones in the near future.
+These types of shares can be high risk, however.

 How to trade and invest in growth stocks

 Decide whether you want to invest in shares or trade them.
 If you invest, then you buy the shares outright and are entitled to any dividends that are paid.
-You are not entitled to dividends if you trade shares and you don’t own them outright, but you can use leverage.
+You are not entitled to dividends if you trade shares and you don’t own them outright, but you have the ability to make use of leverage.

 Growth Exchange-Traded Funds (ETFs)